yjjang/mongkie/docs/installation.rst

 ZIP Distributions
 ================

-Download the `latest release <https://github.com/yjjang/mongkie/releases/latest>`_ of a ZIP distribution for your OS, then
+1. Download the `latest release <https://github.com/yjjang/mongkie/releases/latest>`_ of a ZIP distribution for your OS.

-1. Unzip it to any directory on your system.
+2. Unzip it to any directory on your system.
-2. Run the executable file located in the ``bin`` directory
+3. Run the executable file located in the ``bin`` directory

 	* On Linux, ``mongkie/bin/mongkie``
 	* On Windows, ``mongkie/bin/mongkie.exe``